jishnub/PiecewiseSplicedArrays.jl/README.md

 Note that `CartesianIndices` are not supported at the moment.

 The arrays are not as performant as standard `Array`s or `OffsetArray`s, so do not use these for performance-critical applications.
-There is a performance penalty of aroung 8-10x.
+There is a performance penalty of around 8-10x.

 ```julia
 julia> using BenchmarkTools